rushabhvg/rushabhvg.github.io/articles/mid_term_blog_post.md

 I am incredibly grateful to Mr. Lup Yuen Lee for his continuous support, patience and invaluable guidance throughout the project.
 His expertise and encouragement were instrumental in shaping my understanding and my skills in embedded systems.

 A special thank you to the Apache Software Foundation for providing me with this amazing opportunity to participate in GSoC.
 The resources and community at the Apache Software Foundation were essential in helping me achieve my goals and my growth as a developer.

+I am also grateful to PINE64 for sponsoring me with 2 Ox64 Single Board Computers featuring the Bouffalo Lab BL808 RISC-V SoC, along with their associated setup tools.
+These resources were necessary in testing my code and applications on physical hardware.

 I extend my thanks to Alan Carvalho de Assis, Tomasz Cedro, Xiang Xiao, Alin Jerpelea, Saurav Pal and others for their assistance and encouragement during challenging phases of the project.
 Their feedback and advice significantly contributed to the success of the project.